reyolan/book-library/README.md

 This project is still incomplete.
 This is pushed for future reference.

 Things to update:
-Change color when book is read/unread.
 Adjust sizes/gaps/spacings.
 Finalize color and design
-Add sort feature by sorting the bookLibrary array.